ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 sudo apt-get install xsltproc
 ```

-**Initialize default storage pool if it hasn't been created by libvirt**
+**Initialize default volume storage pool**

+Defining this pool to point to ./volumes makes it easier for us to control the resources, also it avoids having to deal with any permission issues.
+Also keeping all of the resources under "master" directory lets us easily delete all the resources once we are done with the laboratories.

 ```
 sudo virsh pool-define /dev/stdin <<EOF